Students of Season: Fall 2025

 How has your training here at TKS supported your understanding and pursuit of artistic excellence?

-Building Resilience and Trusting the Process.
+Building resilience and trusting the process.
 “I’m able to do hard things.”
 Reframing challenges in ways that are more productive, filled with curiosity, and full of potential growth has been huge for me.
-You get to do this challenging task, as opposed to you need to.
+You get to do this challenging task, as opposed to needing to.
 That shift has allowed me to tap into a deeper well of willpower and a deeper connection to my craft.

-Now that I’m in second year, I can clearly see how the dots connect — how the work from year one set me up for everything I’m doing now.
+Now that I’m in my second year, I can clearly see how the dots connect, how the work from year one set me up for everything I’m doing now.
 I’m letting go of the pressure to grasp everything intellectually and trusting that the process is working on me in ways I can feel, not just think.

 It changed how I approach seeing and embodying people.
 It further deepened my respect for the work.